Khang5687/simple-ebook-scraper/README.md

 ## Known Issue

 - Google Chrome may not properly exits after a login session, which uses up most of the system's CPU and Ram, causing system instability and stutters.
+This typically only happens when you login to your RMIT account, which uses Chrome to get your cookies session. *Will get addressed in the **next version***

-  - **Temporary fix**: NOTE THAT THIS WOULD CLOSE ALL PROCESSES OF **CHROME**, make sure to save your work before you run these commands!
+  **Temporary fix**: NOTE THAT THIS WOULD CLOSE ALL PROCESSES OF **CHROME**, make sure to save your work before you run these commands!

     - **Windows**: `taskkill /im chrome.exe /f`
     - **MacOS**: `killall -9 "Google Chrome"`